Modular network for high-rate quantum conferencing: Results

-\textit{Entanglement-based representation.}~-- Let us write the network in entanglement-based representation.
+Let us write the network in entanglement-based representation.
 For each user, the coherent state $|\alpha\rangle$ can be generated by using a two-mode squeezed vacuum (TMSV) state $\Phi_{AB}$ where mode $B$ is subject to heterodyne detection.
-The random outcome $\beta$ of the detection is fully equivalent to prepare a coherent state on mode $A$ whose amplitude $\alpha$\ is one-to-one with $\beta$~~\cite{CVMDIQKD}.
-Recall that a TMSV state is a Gaussian state with covariance matrix (CM)
+The random outcome $\beta$ of the detection is fully equivalent to prepare a coherent state on mode $A$ whose amplitude $\alpha $\ is one-to-one with $\beta$~~\cite{CVMDIQKD}.
+Recall that a TMSV state is a Gaussian state with covariance matrix (CM)~\cite{RMP}

 where parameter $\mu\geq1$ quantifies the noise variance of each thermal mode.
-Up to factors~\cite{CVMDIQKD},\ parameter $\mu$ also provides the variance of the Gaussian modulation of the coherent amplitude $\alpha$ on mode $A$ after heterodyne on $B$.
+Up to factors~\cite{CVMDIQKD},\ parameter $\mu$ also provides the variance of the Gaussian modulation of the coherent amplitude $\alpha$ on mode $A$ after heterodyning $B$.

 Assume that the users have $N$ copies of the same TMSV state, whose $A$-part is sent to the relay through a communication channel $\mathcal{E}$.
 Also assume that the CM of the two-mode state after the channel has the form